Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Plants can turn any space in your home into a healing place.
 Did you know that indoor plants are not only a beautiful piece of art, but they also provide healing benefits?
 Having 3-4 plants in the living room, and a couple in the kitchen & master bedroom will provide gentle healing.

 • A grouping of plants around a space simulates being in nature.
-And nature has proven to help with our mental & emotional health.
-Plants help reduce stress and create a peaceful space.
-Peppermint, lavender, jasmine, rose, lemon & orange, eucalyptus, rosemary, and others will cause your brain to relax.
+And nature has proven to help with our mental & emotional health by reducing stress and creating a peaceful space.
+Peppermint, lavender, jasmine, rose, lemon & orange, eucalyptus, rosemary, and others help your brain relax.

 • Plants in general help your brain to slow itself down, even without the strong scents.